thi-mb/bain-challenge/README.md

 ## Installation with Docker
  1. **Prerequisites**

-The only prerequisite is Docker, you can download it for free on [their website](https://www.docker.com).
+The only prerequisite is Docker, it can be downloaded on [their website](https://www.docker.com).

  2.  **Building the image**